jgrant29/DH110-JustinGrant/ux_interactive_prototype.md

 in the screen design, I created the cart and search icon.
 The hamburger icon is from material ui components.
 The social media images is a list with a picture.
 The “Menu” button was also created by me.
 At the bottom of the secondary screen (chapter), there is a fixed footer with navigation tabs to move from one chapter to the next.
 The button icons are arrows with text.

 ### Impression test
 The user remarked on the simplicity of the mobile website.
 The navigation was easy to follow but the bottom buttons are too small for a senior user (any users to be honest).
+My next prototype will focus on improving the button navigation buttons.

 <a href="https://user-images.githubusercontent.com/8107598/117897723-3b8f5180-b278-11eb-84e0-0cb00bd2ce14.mov">Watch User Impression Test on Github</a>